 But it stops now!

-In an effort to get on a more productive path, I have identified 4 tiny morning habits to focus on that are guaranteed to make me feel better all day, every day.
+In an effort to get on a more productive path, I have identified 4 tiny morning habits that I will focus on that are guaranteed to make me feel better all day, every day.

 These four habits can all be accomplished in less than 5 minutes a day!